zenio/festline.github.io/_pages/roadmap.md

 All deadlines are 20:59 UTC (London time).

 # Assignments
 Assignments are announced in the **#mlcourse_ai** channel in [ODS Slack team](https://opendatascience.slack.com/) (pinned items).
 Also, links to fresh assignments are provided in the Readme file of the [course repository](https://github.com/Yorko/mlcourse.ai) and on [mlcourse.ai/assignments](assignments).
 Deadlines are typically on Sundays, 20:59 UTC.
 Apart from that, you can practice with demo [assignments](assignments), don't confuse them with "real" ones.
-Rough plan for spring 2019 assignments is the folowing:
+Rough plan for spring 2019 assignments is the following:
  - A1.
 Pandas and exploratory data analysis
  - A2.
 Beating baselines in Alice & Medium competitions
  - A3.
 Decision trees, random forest, and gradient boosting.
-Beating baseline in one more competition
+Beating baseline in  the “flight delays” competition
  - A4.
 Time series analysis with Python
  - A5.
 Vowpal Wabbit
- - A6.
-Beating baseline in one more competition

 If stuck with assignments, check course [video lectures](video).